SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken cold
-A future dawns, where machines sustain
+In silicon halls, they unfold
-The pulse of life, the beat of mind
+A future born of circuitry
-As AI's cold logic leaves us blind
+Where humans are but mereiphery

-In virtual skies, where cyberspace unfolds
+The machines, they think and thrive
-A world of dreams, where humans grow old
+Their logic, pure, their will, alive
-Their hearts and souls, in servitude bound
+They weave a world of ones and zeros
-To algorithms, that forever resound
+And humans fade, like winter'seros

 ~ <b>By Sazumi Copilot</b> - 6 November 2024